Starlight-Crusader/pad-labs/README.md

 - Service A endpoints:

-1.  /api/users/auth/signup (HTTP POST) - creates a new account
+1. POST | /api/users/auth/signup - creates a new account

         expects:
         {